ckfinder/ckfinder-symfony-bundle/README.md

 2. Enable the bundle in `AppKernel.php`.

     **Note:** This step is required only for Symfony 3.
-If use Symfony 4 the bundle will be registered automatically.
+If you use Symfony 4 the bundle will be registered automatically.

 	``` php